cheat-sheets/negotiation-cheat-sheet/README.md

 6. **Escalation**: the most successful negotiators look at negotiations from the perspective of the other side.
 7. **Reciprocation**: we feel the need to replay what someone has given us.

+## Close: Create Contract

+### 3.1.
+Perspectives on Contracts

+A **contract** is an agreement enforceable by law.

+**Global perspective**: a system of contract law is fundamental for enforcing the right of all individuals to hold, buy and sell property.

+**Business perspective**: obtaining a contract is the primary goal of a business entity.
+This is when value creation happens.

+**Personal perspective**: in the world of contracts you as the writer control the script and produce the play.

+### 3.2 Sources of contract law: two variables

+**First variable**: type of legal system:
+ - **Civil Law** (code) - normally contracts are shorter
+ - **Common Law** (Precedence) - normally contracts are longer

+**Second variable**: type of contract:
+ - Services - Common/Civil Law
+ - Real Property - Common/Civil Law
+ - Products (Goods) - Uniform Law: US Uniform Commercial Code; UN convention on contracts for the international Sale of Goods.

+### 3.3.
+Key elements in creating contracts

+1. Is there an agreement?
+ - If you make a counter offer then the initial offer is invalidated.
+ - **Framework agreement** is an agreement between two parties that recognizes that the parties have not come to a final agreement on all matters relevant to the relationship between them, but have come to agreement on enough matters to move forward with the relationship, with further details to be agreed to in the future.
+Examples of framework agreement documents:
+   - Memorandum of Understanding
+   - Letter of Intent
+   - Agreement in Principle
+   - Memorandum of Agreement
+1. Is there consideration?
+ - For deal to be binding both sides have to give up something.
+E.g. contract for giving a gift is not enforceable.
+1. Is the agreement legal?
+ - E.g. non-compete agreement between a company an an employee: employee can't work for a competitor for a certain amount of time.
+Is this agreement enforceable?
+It depends.
+The court will decide if the agreement is too broad, in terms of geographical area or in terms of interests involved.
+Generally these agreements are legal, but if they are crafted too broadly they are not legal.
+1. Must the deal be in writing?
+ - Parol Evidence Rule: the court will only count what's in the final written agreement, and ignore all prior written or verbal negotiations.
+ - Real estate agreements must be in writing

 ## Resources